 Inflation Rate in Australia averaged 4.87 percent from 1951 until 2022, reaching an all time high of 23.90 percent in the fourth quarter of 1951 and a record low of -1.30 percent in the second quarter of 1962.
 This page provides the latest reported value for - Australia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Inflation Rate in Australia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Australia Inflation Rate is projected to trend around 2.10 percent in 2022, according to our econometric models.
+Inflation Rate in Australia is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Inflation Rate is projected to trend around 3.50 percent in 2023 and 2.50 percent in 2024, according to our econometric models.